 Concern for the Future and Conservatism

 Now, we’ll talk about the going concern assumption.
 Here, you must assume that your business will be around for a long time and stay stable.
 It will help put off costs that will be counted in later accounting periods.
 The other idea is called “conservatism.”
 In this idea, expenses or income are only made when they are possible.
 For example, buying any asset or stock that is needed for daily business.
 But expenses should be written down sooner if there is a chance that they will happen.
 It will show more money going out than coming in.
-So, it would be a conservative financial statement, and the person would have to pay less taxes.
+So, it would be a conservative financial statement, and the person would have to pay fewer taxes.

 Materiality and Economic Entity

 Also, a business is a separate economic entity, so this assumption says you shouldn’t mix business and personal money.
 In the company’s financial statements, there should be business-related transactions.
 You shouldn’t put personal expenses in your business books.
 If you follow this idea, it will keep you out of tough situations or trouble with the law.
 Another thing a bookkeeper should know is the idea of “materiality.”
-This means that any transaction, no matter how small, that affects your financial decisions should be recorded.
+This means that any transaction no matter how small, that affects your financial decisions should be recorded.
 It would help you make sure everything in the business is in order.

 Concept and Accounting Equation Matching

 Also, the matching concept says that you should record expenses and income related to that income at the same time in order to keep track of any link between income and spending.
-An accounting equation would help you figure out how a transaction is recorded by software.
+An accounting equation would help you figure out how a transaction is recorded by the software.
 Assets equal liabilities plus owners’ equity.

-Idea of Accounting Period
+The Idea of the Accounting Period

-The last idea is accounting period, which means that all financial transactions that happened during a certain time period should be recorded at the time of issue.
+The last idea is the accounting period, which means that all financial transactions that happened during a certain time period should be recorded at the time of issue.
 This will help you understand the cash flow statement, balance sheet, and income statement.

 In a nutshell, a small business owner should know about accruals, consistency, going concern, conservatism, economic entity, materiality, matching, the accounting equation, and the last accounting period in order to make better financial decisions.